-Service pre 1 April 2008 Service post 31 March 2008 Pension I Hach Vaar Workad is Worth 1/80 V tingi hansionahia salarv Each year worked is worth 1/60 x final pensionable salary Lump sum annual pension can be exchanged for a one-off tax-free cash payment.
-A lump sum is paid for each £12 for each £1 of pension given up annual pension can be exchanged
+Service pre 1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x final pensionable salary Each year worked is worth 1/60 x final pensionable salary Lump sum Automatic lump sum of 3 x pension.
+In addition, part of the annual pension can be exchanged for a one-off tax-free cash payment.
+A lump sum is paid for each £12 for each £1 of pension given up exchanged for a one-off tax-free